Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Methods and Concepts

-Note that, being the reciprocal Fourier transforms of the two-time correlation functions $C_n(t-t')$ (of the ${B}_{n}$ linear energy variations), the products $J_n(\omega)\tilde{n}_\beta(\omega)$ are sometimes called temperature-dependent power spectral densities (per frequency unit) and thus have the dimension of an energy. $J_n(\omega)$ can be viewed as their zero-temperature limits, since the Bose distribution tends to one.
-Also, let us stress out here that the symbol $\omega$, as used in our various equations, duly refers to an actual angular frequency (an angle variation per unit of time).
+where $\tilde{n}_{\beta }(\omega )=(1+\coth (\beta \hbar\omega /2))/2$ is the temperature-dependent Bose function with $\beta =1/{{k}_\mathrm{B}}T$, and ${{k}_\mathrm{B}}$ is the Boltzmann constant.
+We take here the standard room temperature, $T=298$ K. Also, let us stress out here that the symbol $\omega$, as used in our various equations, duly refers to an actual angular frequency (an angle variation per unit of time).
 However, for the sake of ease of comparison, we customarily provides its values in terms of its equivalent wavenumber (given in reciprocal centimeters), such is in \cref{fig:spectral_density}.